cloudnativenow/heracles-docs/docs/hla-workshop-installation-guide.md

 # Configure your NOW HLA instance Chaos Catalog

+## Login to your NOW Instance

+1. Login to your NOW Instance as Administrator

 ## Install the Chaos Catalog Global Update Set

-1. Login to your NOW Instance as Administrator
 1. Navigate to **System Update Sets > Retrieved Update Sets > Import Update Set from XML**
 1. Select the `hla-global-updates-1.1.xml` Update Set from the `heracles/servicenow/` local folder
 1. Select the `HLA WorkShop Global Updates` Loaded Update Set and press `Preview Update Set`